marcel-erasmus/lastfm-scrobble-history-downloader/README.md

 * Slimmed down scrobble history containing only the most relevant data in CSV format (this will take up the least amount of space on storage).

 # SETUP
-In order to use this tool you will need to have Java and Maven installed and configured.
+In order to use this tool you will need to have Java installed and configured.
-* Download the project (remember to extract it if you downloaded a compressed version).
-* Open up a terminal window in the project root directory (you should see `pom.xml` in here).
-* Run the following command in the terminal: `mvn prepare-package`
-* After the command has executed, open up the `target` folder and open a new terminal window.
-You should see a file called `lastfm-1.0-jar-with-dependencies.jar`.
-* Run the following command in the terminal: `java -jar lastfm-1.0-jar-with-dependencies.jar`
+* Download the executable from [this link](https://github.com/VoidBeans/lastfm-scrobble-history-downloader/releases/tag/v1.0).
 * Follow the instructions on the screen.

 The download might take a while depending on how much scrobble history needs to be downloaded.